Cooking ribs is like a science experiment sometimes you nail it, other times you burn them and everyone notices right away.

 Wet Rub

-• Kansas City: Famous for its sweet and tangy sauce, Kansas City rubs include a variety of spices with a touch of sweetness.
+- Kansas City: Sweet and tangy with a mix of spices plus a touch of sugar.

 Key Ingredients in a Rib Rub